 In addition to rebuilding the road, crews will extend two miles of auxiliary lanes to help manage additional traffic.
 They will also rehabilitate 14 bridges within the project zone to extend their life by many years.

-The entire project is scheduled to wrap up by Spring 2017.
+The entire project is scheduled to wrap in late 2017.

 Impact to Drivers

 More than 100,000 cars travel on the weakened sections of 40 and 440 every day, so the $130 million project is going to impact drivers significantly.